TomJansen/UGTabExport/README.md

 - Tampermonkey
 - [ChordSheetJS](https://github.com/martijnversluis/ChordSheetJS) for conversion of the tab.
 - A JavaScript implementation of the UG api, reverse engineered by [Pilfer](https://github.com/Pilfer/ultimate-guitar-scraper)

+## TODO
+This script does currently not work, because ChordSheetJS needs to merge 2 nescessary pull request: 1 for parsing the Ultimate Guitar tabs and 1 to convert it to LaTeX.
+This will happen soon however.
+And when this happens this script will be automatically updated.
+I will remove this disclaimer when the pull requests are merged.